rond-authz/rond-authz.github.io/_docs/policy-integration.md

 }
 ```

-## RBAC Based ACL Data Model
+## ACL Data Model

-You can use a the [binding association collection](#bindings) to rapresent a ACL data model, in this case you could only use the following fields:
+You can use a the [binding association collection](#bindings) to represent a ACL data model, in this case you could only use the following fields:

 - **bindingId** (string, required): **_unique_** id of the binding
 - **subject** (string array): list of user ids, _usually contains only one subject_